github/training-kit/downloads/submodule-vs-subtree-cheat-sheet.md

 {% capture submodule %}
 ### Submodule

-Anyone who clones will need to:
+To clone a repository along with its submodules:

     git clone --recurse-submodules URL

-Anyone who already has a local copy of the repo will need to:
+If you forgot `--recurse-submodules`, you can clone and initialize all submodules:

-    git submodule update --init
+    git submodule update --init --recursive

+Adding `--recursive` is only required if any submodule itself has submodules.

 {% endcapture %}